Islamic design

 Typical desert with sand dunes

-Towards the south of the country there are the beginnings of the sand dunes which initially are separate, but coalesce and increase in size, marching across the border into Saudi Arabia and into the ruba’a al khali, or Empty Quarter.
+Towards the south of the country there are the beginnings of the sand dunes which initially are created separately, but coalesce and increase in size as they march down the peninsula across the border into Saudi Arabia and into the ruba’a al khali, or Empty Quarter.
 This photograph was taken towards their northern limit in the centre of the country, south-west of al-Wakra and al-Wukair.

 Two sand dunes

-This photograph, together with that above it, show a little of the character of this part of the peninsula where the sand dunes are separate on the gravel plain and have not yet coalesced.
-They were taken in the late afternoon in winter, the lower photo showing a small group of badu sitting and enjoying the ‘taste of the air’, as they termed it when I went over to talk with them.
+This photograph, together with that above it, shows a little of the character of this part of the peninsula where the sand dunes are still separate on the gravel plain and have not yet coalesced.
+They were both taken in the late afternoon in winter, on different days, the lower photo showing a small group of badu sitting and enjoying the ‘taste of the air’, as they termed it when I went over to talk with them.

 Classic barkan sand dunes Detail of a classic barkan sand dune